Clergy of the United Church of Canada: Ordered ministry

 An ordained minister leads the community of faith in worship, preaches, administers the sacraments, provides leadership to the congregation and spiritual support to those who are ill or in need, as well as acting as the face of the congregation to the wider community.
 An ordained minister is ex officio approved to administer the sacraments of Baptism and Communion and may use the honorific style "The Reverend".

 A diaconal minister — "diaconal" comes from the Greek word diakonia, which means "service among others" — focuses on education, pastoral care and enabling the congregation to work together toward a vision of justice and wholeness in the world.
 The United Church diaconate dates back to the establishment of Presbyterian and Methodist Deaconess Orders and Deaconness training schools in the 1890's.
 In the 1980s Deaconesses, Certified Churchmen, and Commissioned Ministers became known as Diaconal Ministers.

 Educational requirements

 Once a person interested in ministry has completed the discernment process at the congregational and Regional Council levels, there are various educational requirements to be met.

-A person wishing to be an ordained minister must usually already have a bachelor's degree and earn a Masters of Divinity (M.Div.) at one of five approved theological schools.
+A person wishing to be an ordained minister must usually already have a bachelor's degree and earn a Master of Divinity (M.Div.) at one of five approved theological schools.

 Candidates for diaconal ministry study through national field-based programs for diplomas with the Centre for Christian Studies or the Sandy Saulteaux Spiritual Centre, which are both based in Manitoba.
 These programs integrate field education, academic study and learning circles.